HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/xmlaccess.md

 --dxPort <value>
 ```

-Use this attribute to specify the path to DX configuration endpoint (e.g. `/wps/config`):
+Use this attribute to specify the path to DX configuration endpoint (for example, `/wps/config`):

 ```
 --xmlConfigPath <value>